isOsman/HomeAdmin2.0/README.md

 # HomeAdmin2.0
-new version of HomeAdmin app
+New version of HomeAdmin app.
+Rewrited in OOP style